3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 The CAPTCHA system used here at 96Boards is relatively lightweight, especially compared tests that require you to decode obfuscated text.
 It asks you to show you are not a robot by clicking on a tick box.
 Occasionally it will also ask you to solve a picture puzzle.
 Either way, we believe that this type of CAPTCHA has a good chance of success on the first try and we really hope it doesn't slow you down too much.

-**Q: Why the CAPTCHA system refuse me to select pictures?**
+**Q: Why does CAPTCHA system refuse to let me to select pictures?**

-One possibility is that the CAPTCHA system is using Google's system and some regions or some companies block Google services with the firewall.
-We are considering to use other system but at the moment, please access the forum where you can have access to Google.
+The CAPTCHA system is provide for us by Google.
+Sometimes regions or companies block Google services at the firewall.
+We are considering to use other system but at the moment, to access the forum you need to have access to Google products.

-Also we having reports that the CAPTCHA system becomes out of sync with the system of our forum after logging in on the forum long time.
-This normally could be go around by closing your web browser and wait for a while and accessing the forum again.
+Also we have received reports that the CAPTCHA system may occasionally become out-of-sync with the forum itself if the user has been logged into the forum long time.
+We're aware of the problem but is hard to reproduce and so it's taking a while to get it fixed.
+As a workaround try logging out, closing your web browser and reconnecting to the forum again.

-danielt: I've never seen this but is sounds more like a bug than a FAQ!
-akira: I think the second symptom is a bug, I also experience it a few times and I already have reported to Shovan.

 ## Common technical questions